MEF-BDA503/pj-volorhan-1/index.md

 ## Week 3 (Oct 24)

-+ The data set I am propose to use in my project is New York City Transport Statistics.
++ The data set that I propose to use in my project is ?.
 [Here](https://www.kaggle.com/stoney71/new-york-city-transport-statistics) is the data and my initial exploratory data analysis on it.
 + We decided on the groups.
 Our group name is **????** and other members are Ahsen Ceren KARASU, Ahmetcan TEKİNCE, İsmetcan HERGÜNŞEN.

 ### Udacity Update